 If you don't mind losing image accuracy, you can get a brighter image by setting the Picture Mode to 'Vivid', Local Dimming to 'High', X-tended Dynamic Range to 'High', and Contrast to max.
 We achieved a peak brightness of 1145 cd/m² in the 10% window with these settings.

-The local dimming is good.
+This TV has a good full-array local dimming feature.
 In normal content, there's more dimming than blooming around bright objects, but not to the point of crushing small highlights or losing detail.
-Highlights don't stand out as much and are instead handled a bit more evenly.
+Highlights don't stand out as much and are handled a bit more evenly.
 While there's still some blooming, it's much better handled than on the Sony Z9F, but not as good as the replacement Sony X95J.

 The local dimming feature performs identically in Game Mode.